 Increased demand for rail freight between China and Europe

-With our new rail ontainer train service, we can offer a mode of transport that brings both environmental and cost benefits to our customers, particularly in Sweden.
+With well-established rail container and consolidation services, we can offer a mode of transport that brings both environmental and cost benefits to our customers for all Scandinavia, Baltic and UK.

 The first container trains to directly link China and Scandinavia

 With our new rail service, we can now transport goods all the way from China, through Kazakhstan, to Sweden, Norway and by Sea.
 For containers bounding for Sweden, we have different options, one is by ROPAX service, we can route it from either Ghent to Gothenburg via Tilburg, or instead from Kiel to Gothenburg via Hamburg.
 Besides ROPAX service, we can also send it by rail from Duisburg to different stations in Sweden with t/t 1 day.
 For Malmo, we can route it from Gdynia once the train arrive at Losdz.
 From Hamburg, there is also service to Stockholm.

 Reducing CO2 emissions with a smart rail freight set-up

 At Greencarrier Freight Services, the environment is our main focus.
 We always strive to develop our services in favour of the environment and a more sustainable future.
 We want to be top of mind for sustainable transport solutions in our home market.
 Our new rail service is part of our concept Green Smart Transport Solutions.